TartuDen/PixelGrinder/README.md

      - **STR** (boosts physical attacks, overall strength)
      - **DEX** (improves accuracy, agility, possibly crit rate)
      - **CON** (raises health pool and survivability)
+   - Each time you level up, you gain additional points to invest in these attributes, shaping your character’s growth.

 2. **Any Armor, Any Skill**
    - Unlike traditional class-based systems, you can freely equip any armor or learn any skill.
-   - Armor types (robes, heavy armor, leather, etc.) have stat bonuses that synergize with different playstyles.
+   - Armor types (robe, heavy, leather, etc.) have stat bonuses that synergize with different playstyles.

 3. **No Holy Trinity**
    - Everyone can learn healing spells (if they find the right Skill Stones), so each build can include sustain or support abilities if desired.